software-tools-books/js4ds/_en/promises.md

 inside timer handler for 1500
 ```

--   Setting a timeout of zero has the effect of deferring execution without delay
+That's not surprising:
+if we ask JavaScript to delay execution,
+execution is delayed.
+What may be surprising is that setting a timeout of zero also defers execution:

 ```js
 [1000, 1500, 500].forEach(t => {